hesiod/xenocrat/THIRDPARTY.md

 # The MIT License

-The MIT License applies to webgl-noise (as found in src/shader/glsl-noise).
+The MIT License applies to webgl-noise (as found in src/shader/glsl-noise), distributed [on GitHub](https://github.com/ashima/webgl-noise).
+A [pull request](https://github.com/ashima/webgl-noise/pull/13) by GitHub user [`JcBernack`](https://github.com/JcBernack) is incorporated.

 The following licensing information is a one-to-one excerpt from `src/shader/glsl-noise/LICENSE`.

 ```